 - Possession – Possession can vary in severity depending on many different factors.
 The main two are the type of drug found in your possession and how much of it there was.
 It also makes a difference if you were near a school zone, if you have previous drug convictions or if the police suspect that you were trying to sell the drugs.
 If you have a charge of possession with intent to sell, then the penalties and fines will be much harsher.

-- Prescription fraud – It involves attempting to illegally obtain legal drugs like painkillers and it is a growing problem in many states.
+- Prescription fraud – This involves attempting to illegally obtain legal drugs like painkillers, often with the help of forged or altered prescriptions, and it is a growing problem in many states.